 My mom likes to cook brown rice in her Instant Pot.
 She cooks 2 cups of rice at a time which makes about 4 cups of cooked rice.
 She adds 3 cups of water and cooks it on manual for 25 minutes.
 It can sit there after it’s done cooking for up to half an hour without hurting it.
 She keeps it in the refrigerator and gets what she needs each day for lunch.
 It will keep in the frig in a air tight container for about 10 days.
 You can also cook jasmine or basmati rice in the Instant Pot.
 Specific directions are in the cookbook that comes with the Instant Pot.

 My sister buys a can of chicken from Costco and mixes it with greek yogurt instead of mayonnaise.
 She eats it with clean tortilla chips, grapes or some other fruit on the side.
 Sometimes she’ll have a little more greek yogurt on the side if she is still hungry.
-I used to eat that all the time but instead of greek yogurt I mixed it with My Homemade Mayo instead of greek yogurt.
+I used to eat that all the time but instead of greek yogurt I mixed it with My Homemade Paleo Mayo Recipe instead of greek yogurt.

 I used to eat a BLT for lunch everyday.
 Technically that’s a sandwich but I wanted to mention it because it might be a sandwich some people might not think about.
 I love bacon, that’s where that came from.